RAAFA’s Digital Meter Upgrade

 Any remaining surplus electricity is then exported to Western Power.

 Residents may however be eligible to claim an Energy Assistance Rebate from Revenue WA of up to $334.49.
-Find out if your eligible and how to apply, by clicking here.
+Find out if you’re eligible and how to apply, by clicking here.

-• For further information on how you can reduce your electricity bill, please visit www.synergy.net.au.
+For further information on how you can reduce your electricity bill, please click here to visit Energy Policy WA.